 The infrastructure or installation stage refers to making the structural and instrumental changes necessary to implement the program within an organization.
 As your school prepares to build the infrastructure to support the implementation of PBIS, the following steps should be completed:

 - A PBIS leadership team (generally 6-8 members) is formed and has broad representation, including a building administrator, general education teachers, special education teachers, social worker and/or school psychologist, specials teachers, paraprofessionals, and family members

 - The school PBIS team commits to meet monthly, at minimum, to analyze school-wide behavioral and academic data and use this data in the problem-solving process

 - Identify internal and external coaches to support the implementation process.
 Information about coaches can be found here.

-- The school identifies who the district's PBIS Assessment Local Coordinator is and how to contact them.
-If the district does not have a Local Coordinator, a district level Local Coordinator is identified and the Local Coordinator Information Form is completed and submitted to Nicole Beier (firstname.lastname@example.org).
+- The school identifies who the district's PBIS Assessment local coordinator is and how to contact them.
+If the district does not have a local coordinator, a district-level local coordinator is identified and the Local Coordinator Information Form is completed and submitted to Melissa Marks at the Wisconsin PBIS Network.

 - The school staff complete the Self-Assessment Survey on the PBIS Assessment website